TylerLu/EDUGraphAPI-Python/README.md

      >
      > In this case, please use another name.

+   - **My Sql Administrator Login**: The administrator login of the MySQL.

+   - **My Sql Administrator Login Password**: The administrator login password of the MySQL.

    - **Source Code Repository URL**: replace <YOUR REPOSITORY> with the repository name of your fork.

    - **Source Code Manual Integration**: choose **false**, since you are deploying from your own fork.